Real World: Go Big or Go Home: Employment

 Beginning in the 28th season, certain jobs in the area were approved by production that the cast had the liberty to apply for independently if desired.
 Kailah and Chris worked at Downtown Podcast in Downtown Las Vegas, but this went unaired.

-The residence
+Residence

 In contrast to the previous two seasons in Las Vegas, which were filmed in 2002–03 at the Palms Casino Resort and in 2011 at the Hard Rock Hotel and Casino, the residence for this season was in a converted penthouse suite at Gold Spike in Downtown Las Vegas.

 Cast

 This was the fifth season of Real World to feature a roster of eight roommates living together.
 The season started with seven cast members until the additional roommate was introduced in the ninth episode.